Codeception/codeception.github.com/docs/modules/ZombieJS.markdown

 #### pressKeyDown

-Presses key down on element found by CSS.
+Presses key down on element found by CSS or XPath.

 For example see 'pressKey'.